The Advanced Complete Make-up Artist

-The light and airy classrooms of Delamar Academy are located within the world-famous Ealing Studios in West London.
-(You can learn more about Ealing Studios itself on the Ealing Studios site.)
+The well-equipped, airy classrooms of Delamar Academy are located within the world-famous Ealing Studios, West London.

-In our spacious classrooms, you will have your own personal workstation - including professional lighting and equipment.
-A large prosthetics workshop is based on site at Ealing Studios and is open for you to use.
+In our spacious classrooms, you’ll have your own personal workstation – including professional lighting, make-up chairs and equipment.
 Ealing Studios is home to a number of other companies that form a real media community, with visual effects, production, editing, outside broadcast, and record companies all represented.
-There is also the Met Film School, which offers a first step in studio experience for our own students when they work on graduate films.
+There is also a Film School, which offers a first step in studio experience for our own students when they work on graduate films.

-You'll be pleased to learn that there are only really two requirements for entry to this course:
+There are two requirements for entry to this course:

 - If English is not your first language, you must have a good standard of spoken English (equivalent to IELTS 6).

-Check out the dates of the next course in the course dates section located in the left sidebar.
+Check out the dates of the next course in the sidebar.

-Then, please call our Enrolment Advisor on 0208 579 9511 or email email@example.com,to discuss your course needs, or to arrange an informal interview.
+The please call our Enrolment Manager, Monika on 0208 579 9511 or email firstname.lastname@example.org to discuss your course needs, the qualifications for entry, and to arrange an informal interview.

 Following a successful interview a 25% deposit (£3,450) and a completed enrolment form will guarantee your place on the course.